andtechub/wii-games/README.md

 # wii-games
 With the simple script you can download games for the Wii.
 The prerequisite for this is the homebrew channel of a jailbroken Wii.
 Only EU games are downloaded in this configuration.
 For US games, the xml_url for the US file must be adapted.

+# INFO
+Due to copyright infringements, Archive.org had to take the files offline.
+This application therefore does not work.
+This repo will be archived accordingly.

 # How to
 - Make sure that Python 3.x is installed on your system.
 Download the Python files.
 Create a folder in which the games are to be saved.
 Then you can execute the Python files. <br>
 - To make the games usable for the Wii you need the Wii-Backup-Manager.
 You can download it <a href="https://wiidatabase.de/downloads/pc-tools/wii-backup-manager/">here.</a> I am uploading the current version of the Wii Backup Manager in case the source does not work.